jaggzh/z/README.md

 </div>
 -->

-A sophisticated command-line LLM interface for extremely-efficient and **powerful** CLI and script-use of your favorite LLM.
+A sophisticated command-line LLM interface for **extremely-efficient and powerful** CLI and script-use of your favorite LLM.

 This was developed over multiple years of time, but it's now provided as a core module/API **and** the CLI tool.
-(For what it's worth, I designed this originally just for local LLM use with llama.server, but it uses an OpenAI /v1 endpoint, and for model info and whatnot also support `ollama` (not tested).
+(For what it's worth, I designed this originally for use with my llama.cpp server, but it might work with OpenAI now, as it uses the OpenAI /v1 endpoint.
+And model info offers ollama support (not tested).

 * It includes an `-i` interactive mode.
 * Store your interactions, history, and pins, in a new named session as easy as `-n session-name`.